 Students completing this program will earn the Associate of Applied Science degree and will be prepared to work at Head Start or other preschool settings as a teacher, paraprofessional, or child care worker.
-Students may continue for a Bachelor's degree at a baccalaureate granting institution.
+Students intending to continue for a Bachelor's degree should carefully check with their advisor regarding the requirements of their planned transfer college.